smaclell/smaclell.github.io/_drafts/shippable-at-all-times.md

 and then choose which one set we want to ship at the end of the release.
 We know exactly what went into each build and the testing which was performed.

-With this approach there are are few aspects which are really important:
+With this approach there are few aspects which are really important:

 * Tracing inputs
 * Tracking builds between different stages/validation
 * Visibility into the deployment pipeline

 What we ship is a human choice supported by our tracking.
-If more testing/validation is required we communicate with the team to make sure it happens before we release.
+If more testing and validation is required we communicate with the team to make sure it happens before we release.
 We closely follow which stories have been merged and make it into each build.